Transforming Values

 EqualToA function that checks if two values are equal.1 and 1 or "foo" and "bar"Returns true or false

-NotEqualToA function that checks if two values are unequal.1 and 1 or "foo" and "bar"Returns true or false
+NotEqualToA function that checks if two values are unequal.1 and 1 or "foo" and "bar"Returns false or true

-LessThanA function that checks if the first value is less than the second value.1 and 10Returns true or false
+LessThanA function that checks if the first value is less than the second value.1 < 10Returns true

-GreaterThanA function that checks if the first value is greater than the second value.1 and 10Returns true or false
+GreaterThanA function that checks if the first value is greater than the second value.1 > 10Returns false

 ArrayConcatA function that transform an array but adding the items from a second array to the end of the first array.['apple' , 'orange]